wbarnha/gr-gmuground/README.md

   <img src=https://user-images.githubusercontent.com/25623043/75652038-193b8600-5c28-11ea-8f26-32cc496427ec.jpg>
 </p>
 Art produced and reused with permission from Jae Wook Choi.
+Winner of the Outstanding ECE Senior Design Project Award for Spring 2020.

 # Installation
 If you don't already have GNU Radio, you can quickly install it using [this](https://github.com/wbarnha/grsetup) Shell script.